JohannesMP/com.johannesmp.blog/_posts/2017-02-19-understanding-symbolic-links.md

 ![](https://i.imgur.com/SjCNqmY.png)

 In this case, manually swapping out the symbolic link would be much easier than updating the webserver's configuration file, especially if multiple other applications all rely on **`my_app`**.

+With a web servers like *apache2* or *nginx* you would have to reload a config file after changing it, but this way there is no need to restart them, since as far as they are concerned, nothing has actually changed.

 ### Config File Management